Learning from our Indigenous grassroots partners.

 These are just a few of the teachings our Indigenous and grassroots partners have shared with us along the way:

-Our grassroots partner, Desarrollo Económico Social de los Mexicanos Indígenas (Social and Economic Development of Indigenous Mexicans, or DESMI), one of the oldest and most reputable grassroots organizations in Chiapas, shared with us the Indigenous concepts of Buen Vivir.
+Our former partner, Desarrollo Económico Social de los Mexicanos Indígenas (Social and Economic Development of Indigenous Mexicans, or DESMI), one of the oldest and most reputable grassroots organizations in Chiapas, shared with us the Indigenous concepts of Buen Vivir.
 María Estela Barco Huerta of DESMI taught us about what’s needed to build individual consciousness, how to work collectively, and why we need to take a more expansive view of global solidarity.

 The Association of Communities in the Potato Park (ACPP), composed of a group of Indigenous Quechua members in the Andes Mountains of Peru, are upholding the tradition of Sumaq Kawsay, a term closely related to the concept of Buen Vivir or “right living,” reflecting a respectful co-existence with Mother Earth and the ancestral spirits.

-Another grassroots partner, Ntinga Ntaba kaNdoda, a vibrant rural community movement located in Keiskammahoek, Eastern Cape, South Africa, mobilizes for rights, democracy, land reform, and sustainable rural development anchored in Indigenous knowledge.
+Another former partner, Ntinga Ntaba kaNdoda, a vibrant rural community movement located in Keiskammahoek, Eastern Cape, South Africa, mobilizes for rights, democracy, land reform, and sustainable rural development anchored in Indigenous knowledge.
 They are exploring pathways of building community through self-determination and balance with the earth, and their initiatives in agroecology, solidarity economics, and youth-centered leadership development are a powerful example of what community self-determination can look like.

 What we can do: